ZupIT/beagle-docs/content/en/overview.md

 Just to make it clear, in this example, we are using JSON because it is the most straightforward way to use Beagle, but it's not the most productive and scalable.
 Beagle actually has a "language" (DSL in Kotlin) that you should use in your backend to produce this same JSON in a more productive way – with autocomplete and other benefits.

 Check out which frontend platforms Beagle supports [in the platforms and versions section](#platforms-and-versions).
-They all render components **natively**, for example, if you use Beagle in a native mobile application on Android and iOS, the SDKs for these platforms will use native UIs (Android Views and UIKit, respectively), and you can even integrate your own native components to work with Beagle.
+They all render components **natively**, for example, if you use Beagle in a native mobile application on Android or iOS, the libraries for these platforms will use native UIs (Android Views and UIKit, respectively), and you can even integrate your own native components to work with Beagle.

 ### Components